 Any antibiotic therapy must cover Staphylococci and achieve good joint penetration - intravenous benzylpenicillin and flucloxacillin being a good initial choice.
+In cases where a patient is physiologically well (no evidence of sepsis) then a joint aspiration may be beneficial prior to starting anti-microbial therapy.
 It is important to liaise with orthopaedic surgeons and/or rheumatologists.
 In many cases a joint washout by arthroscopy is warranted (source control), and should be completed within the first six hours (and ideally sooner).
 In the recovery phase, Physiotherapy will be essential to regain joint function.